 There are 3 parts to German chocolate cake.
 Let’s go over each one of them:

-- Add butter, sugar, sour cream, oil, buttermilk, vanilla, vinegar and coffee to a large bowl or the bowl of a stand mixer.
+- Make the eggless chocolate batter: In a large bowl combine the flour, baking powder, baking soda, cocoa, and salt.
+Then, stir together hot water and instant coffee power until the coffee is dissolved.
+Next, add butter, sugar, sour cream, oil, buttermilk, vanilla, vinegar and coffee to a large bowl or the bowl of a stand mixer.
 Mix until well combined.
 Add flour mixture and continue mixing until just combined.
-Do not overmix.

 Please check the recipe card at the bottom of the post for exact quantities and instructions (scroll down).